JackSzwergold/Writing/memories/The Time I Shoplifted a Matchbox Cars from the Te-Amo.md

-## The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand
+## The Time I Shoplifted a Matchbox Cars from the Te-Amo
-### About the Time I Shoplifted Some Matchbox Cars from a Local Te-Amo Newsstand
+### About the Time I Shoplifted a Matchbox Car from a Local Te-Amo Newsstand Because the New Owners Were Jerks

 By Jack Szwergold